pubky/pkarr/README.md

 Servers must diligently stay good citizens within the Mainline DHT and strive to minimize traffic across it.
 This ensures that the marginal increase in the cost of operating DHT nodes, resulting from Pkarr, remains insignificant.

 The client-server architecture enables the coordination and potential migration to more efficient alternatives, or even the parallel use of other DHTs alongside Mainline DHT.
 However, it is challenging to surpass the performance of a system that has proven to be effective and reliable for such an extended period.

+## Roadmap

+1. [x] Implement a web server as a mere proxy over DHT.
+2. [x] Implement client-side tools for making queries and validating responses.
+3. [x] Implement a web app to represent the UX and DX of client side.
+4. [ ] Add optional caching and republishing of records on GET requests **<< we ar here**
+5. [ ] Implement a standalone republisher and test keeping 100s of thousands of records alive.
+6. [ ] Reimplement everything in Rust once the JS implementation is tested with some scale.
+7. [ ] Add the DNS over HTTPS features and documentations for adding Pkarr servers in OS and browser's configurations.

 ## FAQ